 11. Buying new furniture

-You’re unlikely to bring all your belongings with you to a new country, even if you wanted to, simply because some things won’t be allowed and some things won’t work.
+You’re unlikely to bring all your belongings with you to a new country, simply because some things won’t be allowed and some things won’t work.

-Similarly, if you’re moving to a very hot or humid country then you might want to leave some of your valuable wooden furniture behind.
+Similarly, if you’re moving to a very hot or humid country, you might want to leave some of your valuable wooden furniture behind.
 Wood is sensitive to the weather and very old or very thin furniture might suffer in the heat.

 Estimated cost: The costs will vary hugely, depending on what you’re buying and where you’re buying it.
 Check out international sites such as eBay and Craigslist for second-hand furniture and electronic appliances to save on buying everything new.
-If you’re planning on leaving some furniture behind and buying second hand items (or even new items!) when you’re out there, it makes sense to put aside a few hundred pounds, possibly £400-500.
+If you’re planning on leaving some furniture behind and buying second-hand items (or even new items!) when you’re out there, it makes sense to put aside a few hundred pounds, according to what you’ll be wanting to buy.

 What next?

-We hope we haven’t taken away all of your excitement.
-It’s a long and fairly overwhelming list but nothing you can’t navigate.
+We hope you’re more excited than ever for your move, even though it is a big undertaking.
+It’s a long list, but nothing you can’t navigate.
 We think it’s important to have a realistic idea of all the international moving costs so you can budget and prepare properly.
-Fortunately, there are loads of ways to save money along the way, from cutting down on the furniture you bring to booking flights well in advance.
-If all these prices have scared you, remember that moving to a new country is a brilliant, mind-blowing experience and you can’t put a price on that.
+Fortunately, there are lots of ways to save money along the way, from cutting down on the furniture you bring, to booking flights well in advance.
+Remember that moving to a new country is a brilliant, mind-blowing experience, and you can’t put a price on that.

-If you want to keep down the costs when shipping your things abroad, make sure to compare at least three quotes.
-This way, you can rest assured you’re getting the best deal.
+To keep shipping costs down, make sure to compare at least three quotes.
+That way, you can rest assured you’re getting the best deal.

 Want to speed up this process?
 Our custom-built quote tool can get you in touch with expert suppliers, who will then provide you with free quotes.
 It’s never been easier to find the best shipping prices!